kcarnold/cs344/next_year.md

 * Treat data as both valuable and flawed
 * Treat people as more than just data sources or targets to manipulate
 * Investigate where data came from
+    * "you credit the source, but the source doesn't credit their sources at all.
+So we can't acknowledge the artists who created these skins (thankfulness, humility), have any recourse if some of the skins are inappropriate (accountability), or easily add new skins (replicability)."
 * Think through how a system will affect people.
 * Think about what the data doesn't include, what the algorithm ignores or de-emphasizes.
 * Repeat experiments.